Nuntis-Spayz/gilthoniel/README.md

 Use the Windows installer which will install the correct 64/32 bit application on your system

+Once up and running, before you open the project you will have to use the online pacakage manager to install the TLazSerial package for windows so the project can connect to the serial ports.

 ### Mac OS
 Although some development work is happening with a Mac OS version of the application progress getting the serial comms to work is on-going, please be patient.
+(There is definitely a bit of hair tearing going on in this department.)

 ## Development